| Goal-driven, multi-fidelity approaches for military vehicle system-level design|

 design optimization, multidisciplinary analysis, Multifidelity analysis, multiphysics

-Military requirements differ significantly now than they did just a decade ago.
-To meet the new and ever changing demands in a timely fashion the effort to develop new weapon systems needs to be significantly reduced.
-The need to bring new affordable and reliable weapons systems on line rapidly requires a quick, accurate and thorough assessment of the design space.
-AVT recently completed a several assessments of this need.
+Military requirements continue to evolve rapidly.
+To meet this growth, the time and effort to develop next-generation weapon systems needs to be significantly reduced, while simultaneously reducing the rate at which problems arise late in system development.
+Meeting these needs requires new capability for quick, accurate and thorough assessment of the design space.
+AVT recently completed several assessments of this need.

 ET-054 explored the issue of affordable weapons systems and led to the formation of AVT-092, “Qualification by Analysis,” and AVT-093, “Integrated Tools and Processes for Affordable Weapons Systems.”
 AVT-093 focused on “the integration of tools and processes, not on the description of tools and processes.”
 AVT-093 also identified needs in multidisciplinary design optimization (MDO) that could be addressed using the integration of tools and processes in a distributed parallel computing environment that would enable a feedback of information from detail to preliminary and preliminary to conceptual design.
 AVT-092 recognized that these capabilities described in AVT-093 are necessary to achieve the objective of rapid design and qualification of new vehicles.
 Both teams recognized that there is a gap between the current technology and the desired end state of rapidly developing affordable weapons systems and developments in multidisciplinary technologies are key capabilities for closing that gap.
-Finally, AVT-237 focused on benchmarking the use and benefits of MDO for the development of military systems.
+More recently, AVT-237 focused on benchmarking the use and benefits of MDO for the development of military systems, and AVT-252 explored optimization of aircraft and ships under uncertainty.
+Finally, ET-185 discussed concepts for accelerating vehicle design by using tools and process that reflect different levels of fidelity throughout the MDO process and the design space itself, and recommended this activity mature in the form of an RTG.

-(5) Benchmark test problems by which different relevant methods and frameworks can be compared and assessed.
+(5) Benchmark steady and transient test problems by which different relevant methods and frameworks can be compared and assessed.